-All live captioning, such as that you see for news and sports, must be captioned in all capital letters in order to retain the speed at which realtime captioners are required to caption.
-Often we get the complaint from viewers that because our realtime captions are in all caps that we’re yelling at them.
+All live television captioning, such as that you see for news and sports, must be captioned in all capital letters in order to retain the speed at which realtime captioners are required to caption.
+Because of this, we sometimes get complaints from viewers that because realtime television captions are all caps that we’re shouting at them.

 - Names that are also common words.
 Captioners have a dedicated keystroke for “MARK”.
 If they had to write in sentence case, they’d have to decide which to use – Mark (name), Marc (name), or mark (mark on the wall).
 “Mark and Marc made their mark on the company,” would take some serious concentration!

 - Captioners will have to decide whether to use capitalized or un-capitalized versions of “street,” “boulevard,” or “drive.”
 Example: The speaker says, “I walked down the street,” versus “I walked down Magnolia Street.”